qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

      - [integer]
      - The count of pixels in the output raster layer

+**Algorithm ID**: ``qgisfuzzifyrasterlinearmembership``

+.. include:: qgis_algs_include.rst
+  :start-after: **algorithm_code_section**
+  :end-before: **end_algorithm_code_section**

 .. _qgisfuzzifyrasternearmembership:

 Fuzzify raster (near membership) |312|
 ------------------------------------------

 Transforms an input raster to a fuzzified raster by assigning a membership value to each pixel, using a Near membership function.
 Membership values range from 0 to 1.
 In the fuzzified raster, a value of 0 implies no membership of the defined fuzzy set, whereas a value of 1 means full membership.
 The near membership function is defined as |near_formula|, where *f1* is the spread and *f2* the midpoint.

-.. seealso:: :ref:`qgisfuzzifyrastergaussianmembership`, :ref:`qgisfuzzifyrasterlargemembership`,
+.. seealso:: :ref:`qgisfuzzifyrastergaussianmembership`,
+  :ref:`qgisfuzzifyrasterlargemembership`,
+  :ref:`qgisfuzzifyrasterlinearmembership`,
-  :ref:`qgisfuzzifyrasterlinearmembership`, :ref:`qgisfuzzifyrasterpowermembership`,
+  :ref:`qgisfuzzifyrasterpowermembership`,
   :ref:`qgisfuzzifyrastersmallmembership`

 Parameters